intelligent-soft-robots/pam_documentation/doc/02_Tutorial-0:-Running-demos-and-tutorials.md

 Note: when o80_mujoco is closed, o80_console and o80_plotting must be restarted.

-All the above can be started with the default configuration.
+All the command above trigger a configuration dialog, but all can be started with the default configuration.

 In a last terminal, start the frontend, for example: